drewsamsen/spark-next/docs/development/REFACTORING.md

 ## Conclusion

-Our refactoring effort has significantly improved the codebase organization, maintainability, and type safety.
-By consistently applying the repository-service-hook pattern across the application, we've reduced technical debt and ensured a cohesive architecture that will support future development efforts.
+Our refactoring effort continues to improve the codebase organization, maintainability, and type safety.
+The latest addition of enhanced hooks for categorization and sparks with proper loading states and error handling further reinforces our repository-service-hook pattern.

 The next steps focus on:
-1. Implementing a dedicated CategoriesRepository
+1. Implementing similar enhanced hooks for other services (books, highlights)
-2. Migrating remaining components that directly use Supabase
+2. Adding comprehensive tests for the refactored components
-3. Standardizing API utilities and error handling
+3. Standardizing API utilities and improving error handling
-4. Conducting a comprehensive component audit
+4. Enhancing documentation for all the new hooks, repositories, and services

-Through this systematic approach, we're transforming the Spark application into a more maintainable, testable, and scalable codebase while preserving its functionality and user experience.
+These improvements will further improve the developer experience, code maintainability, and application reliability.